KLFitter/KLFitter/doc/Example.md

 `top-ljets-output.root`, which contains the following branches:

 * `klf_bhad_pt`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted pT of the b-quark assigned by KLFitter to come from top quark that decays hadronically.
+Value in an element represents the fitted pT of the b-quark assigned by KLFitter to come from the top quark that decays hadronically.
 * `klf_bhad_eta`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted eta of the b-quark assigned by KLFitter to come from the top quark that decays hadronically.
+Value in an element represents the fitted eta of the b-quark assigned by KLFitter to come from the top quark that decays hadronically.
 * `klf_bhad_phi`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted phi of the b-quark assigned by KLFitter to come from the top quark that decays hadronically.
+Value in an element represents the fitted phi of the b-quark assigned by KLFitter to come from the top quark that decays hadronically.
 * `klf_bhad_e`: A vector of floats.
 Each element corresponds to one permutation.
-  Value in an element represents fitted energy of the b-quark assigned by KLFitter to come from the top quark that decays hadronically.
+  Value in an element represents the fitted energy of the b-quark assigned by KLFitter to come from the top quark that decays hadronically.
 * `klf_bhad_jet_index`: A vector of unsigned integers.
 Each element corresponds to one permutation.
-Value in an element represents position in a jet vector of the b-quark assigned by KLFitter to come from the top quark that decays hadronically.
+Value in an element represents the position in a jet vector of the b-quark assigned by KLFitter to come from the top quark that decays hadronically.
 * `klf_blep_pt`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted pT of the b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
+Value in an element represents the fitted pT of the b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
 * `klf_blep_eta`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted eta of b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
+Value in an element represents the fitted eta of b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
 * `klf_blep_phi`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted phi of the b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
+Value in an element represents the fitted phi of the b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
 * `klf_blep_e`: A vector of floats.
 Each element corresponds to one permutation.
-  Value in an element represents fitted energy of the b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
+  Value in an element represents the fitted energy of the b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
 * `klf_blep_jet_index`: A vector of unsigned integers.
 Each element corresponds to one permutation.
-Value in an element represents position in a jet vector of the b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
+Value in an element represents the position in a jet vector of the b-quark assigned by KLFitter to come from the top quark that decays semi-leptonically.
 * `klf_lquark1_pt`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted pT of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the fitted pT of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lquark1_eta`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted eta of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the fitted eta of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lquark1_phi`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted phi of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the fitted phi of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lquark1_e`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted energy of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the fitted energy of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lquark1_jet_index`: A vector of unsigned integers.
 Each element corresponds to one permutation.
-Value in an element represents position in a jet vector of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the position in a jet vector of the first quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lquark2_pt`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted pT of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the fitted pT of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lquark2_eta`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted eta of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the fitted eta of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lquark2_phi`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted phi of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the fitted phi of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lquark2_e`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted energy of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the fitted energy of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lquark2_jet_index`: A vector of unsigned integers.
 Each element corresponds to one permutation.
-Value in an element represents position in a jet vector of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
+Value in an element represents the position in a jet vector of the second quark assigned by KLFitter to come from the W boson that decays hadronically.
 * `klf_lepton_pt`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted pT of the lepton from the leptonically decaying W boson.
+Value in an element represents the fitted pT of the lepton from the leptonically decaying W boson.
 * `klf_lepton_eta`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted eta of the lepton from the leptonically decaying W boson.
+Value in an element represents the fitted eta of the lepton from the leptonically decaying W boson.
 * `klf_lepton_phi`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted phi of the lepton from the leptonically decaying W boson.
+Value in an element represents the fitted phi of the lepton from the leptonically decaying W boson.
 * `klf_lepton_e`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted energy of the lepton from the leptonically decaying W boson.
+Value in an element represents the fitted energy of the lepton from the leptonically decaying W boson.
 * `klf_neutrino_pt`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted pT of the neutrino from the leptonically decaying W boson.
+Value in an element represents the fitted pT of the neutrino from the leptonically decaying W boson.
 * `klf_neutrino_eta`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted eta of the neutrino from the leptonically decaying W boson.
+Value in an element represents the fitted eta of the neutrino from the leptonically decaying W boson.
 * `klf_neutrino_phi`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted phi of the neutrino from the leptonically decaying W boson.
+Value in an element represents the fitted phi of the neutrino from the leptonically decaying W boson.
 * `klf_neutrino_e`: A vector of floats.
 Each element corresponds to one permutation.
-Value in an element represents fitted energy of the neutrino from the leptonically decaying W boson.
+Value in an element represents the fitted energy of the neutrino from the leptonically decaying W boson.
 * `klf_loglikelihood`: A vector of doubles.
 Each element corresponds to one permutation.
-Value in an element represents logarithm of the KLFitter likelihood.
+Value in an element represents the logarithm of the KLFitter likelihood.
 * `klf_event_probability`: A vector of doubles.
 Each element corresponds to one permutation.
-Value in an element represents event probability for given permutation.
+Value in an element represents the event probability for a given permutation.
 * `klf_fit_minuit_did_not_converge`: A vector of chars.
 Each element corresponds to one permutation.
 Value in an element represents a flag about convergence of the fit.
 * `klf_fit_aborted_to_nan`: A vector of chars.
 Each element corresponds to one permutation.
-Value in an element represents a flag storing information about fit being aborted due to NaN value.
+Value in an element represents a flag storing information about the fit being aborted due to a NaN value.
 * `klf_fit_parameter_at_limit`: A vector of chars.
 Each element corresponds to one permutation.
-Value in an element represents a flag storing information about fit being at the parameter(s) limits.
+Value in an element represents a flag storing information about the fit being at the boundary of at least one fit parameter.
 * `klf_fit_invalid_transfer_function`: A vector of chars.
 Each element corresponds to one permutation.
-Value in an element represents a flag storing information about fit being at the region where transfer functions are not valid.
+Value in an element represents a flag storing information about the fit being in the region where the transfer functions are not valid.